aaronsime/cloud-warehouse-snowflake/README.md

 ---

-## 🔮 Future Enhancements
+## Future Enhancements

-- 🛎 Slack alerts for job failures/success
+- Slack alerts for job failures/success
-- 🔁 Retry policies and DLQ support
+- Retry policies and DLQ support
-- 🔗 Job chaining with Cloud Workflows
+- Job chaining with Cloud Workflows
+- AI agent that will check logs and suggest changes to the dbt models

 ---

-## 👤 Author
+## Author

 Built by **Aaron Sime** — designed for teams looking to simplify data orchestration with clean, cloud-native tooling.